misutesu-desu/H3-AutoPromptChain/README.md

 ## Notes

-- The internal node identifier remains `H3AutoPromptChainRunnerOptimal` so existing workflows continue to load.
 - Up to 80 shots are accepted in one unattended run.
 - The final clip is saved without trimming its ending.